FlowFuse/flowfuse/docs/admin/sso/README.md

 The name must match the `Group Assertion Name` in the FlowFuse SSO configuration (default: `ff-roles`).
 You can optionally add a filter of `ff-` so that it only returns groups used by FlowFuse.

+### Keycloak

+Within your Keycloak Admin Console, create a new Client with the following settings:

+Under the General Settings:
+ - Set `Client type` to `SAML`
+ - Set the `Client ID` to the `Entity ID / Issuer` value from the FlowFuse SSO configuration.

+Under the Login Settings:
+ - Set `Valid redirect URIs` to the `ACS URL` value from the FlowFuse SSO configuration.

+Once created and you are shown the full client configuration, make the following additional changes:
+ - Set `Name ID format` to `email`

+Save the changes.

+Next, select the 'Download adapter config' option under the 'Action' dropdown menu.
+Select the 'Mod Auth Mellon files' format and click Download.

+This will download a zip file.
+Extract the zip and open the `idp-metadata.xml` file in a text editor.

+The final task is to copy some of the contents of the XML file into the FlowFuse SSO configuration.

+ - Copy the value of the `entityID` attribute into the `Identity Provider Issuer ID / URL` property
+ - Find one of the `md:SingleSignOnService` tags and copy the value of its `Location` attribute into the `Identity Provider Single Sign-On URL` property
+ - Copy the contents of the `ds:X509Certificate` tag into the `X.509 Certificate Public Key` property